Types of Roofs for Commercial Buildings

 Serving Vancouver WA and Portland OR

 Commercial buildings need sturdy, long-lasting roofs that either contribute something stylistically to the structure or do nothing to detract from it.
 The majority of large commercial and industrial roofs are low slope or flat roofs.
 Smaller shops and stand-alone businesses may have other roof shapes that suit the business type and surrounding areas.
-Making the choice about which types of roofs work best requires the type of expert consideration an experienced roofing contractor like Legit Roofing offers.
+Making the choice about which types of roofs work best requires the type of expert consideration an experienced roofing contractor like Legit Exteriors offers.

 Popular Roof Shapes for Commercial Property

 As mentioned above, flat or slightly sloped roof styles are most commonly found on large commercial and industrial buildings like shopping malls and warehouses.
 These shapes allow for the most space underneath or on top for ductwork, electrical cables, and heating and cooling systems.
 It also allows workers to get up on the roof more safely and make repairs or adjustments.

 All the other possible roof shapes can also be used in commercial building: gable, hipped, mansard, and gambrel.
 The types of roofs and the materials used are as widely varied fall under four main varieties.

 Have a Question or Need a Free Estimate?

 Leave your information below and we will contact you in 30 minutes or less.
 After hour inquiries will be followed up on the next business day.

 This newer roof technology combines TPO and PVC to create a light-resistant material that is attached directly to the roof structure using manufactured fasteners.
 This type of roof withstands damage from weather, chemicals, tree branches or other debris, and many other sources.

 This polymer is considered one of the most environmentally friendly roofing materials currently in use.
 It resists extreme weather, physical punctures or abrasions, and UV damage.
 This material can be used in both new construction and on existing commercial properties.